Who we are

 - Legal obligation — we are legally required to keep certain records and report certain information to HMRC and regulators.

-- Legitimate interest — we use basic analytics to understand how our website performs and to provide a better experience to visitors.
+- Legitimate interest — we review aggregate hosting logs to understand how our website performs and to provide a better experience to visitors.
+No individual visitor is identified or tracked.

 - Consent — for any non-essential marketing communications, we ask for your explicit consent first and you can withdraw it at any time.